Understanding the industry

 The English language sector – in Australia

-Following five consecutive years of growth, peaking at 162,114 students in 2008, the English language sector in Australia has now seen four years of declining numbers.
-Despite this, it remains the largest of all education sectors in terms of the numbers of international students commencing courses each year.
-In 2012, 124,603 international students undertook English language courses in Australia.
-61% of these held student visas, 20% visitor visas and 19% working holiday and other visas.
+Following five consecutive years of growth, peaking at 162,114 students in 2008, the English language sector in Australia experienced four years of declining numbers.
+2013, however, saw a strong return to growth for this important sector.
+It remains the largest of all education sectors in terms of the numbers of new international students commencing courses each year.
+In 2013, 147,828 international students undertook English language courses in Australia.
+62% of these held student visas, 19% visitor visas and 19% working holiday and other visas.

 The Australian English language industry is respected globally as a world leader due to its cohesiveness and professionalism.
 Public and private sector institutions work together closely within the national association and Australia’s ELICOS National Standards are the envy of the world, providing consistent standards for all providers.